CxRW-Tools/CxOne_Get_All_Packages/QUICKSTART.md

 ## Output

-Two files will be created in the `./output` directory:
+Three files will be created in the `./output` directory:

 ### Data File
 ```